Current Students & Alumni

 Sarah Ina Meyers, B.A., Music and Philosophy, Harvard University.

-Area of specialization: opera.
+Area of specialization: opera, directing.

 Research interests: theories of the uncanny/fantastic, cognitive science, performance theory, scenography, spatiality, embodiment, spectatorship, memory, film theory, the baroque.

-Rosa Schneider, B.A, English Literature, Reed College
+Rosa Schneider, B.A, English Literature, Reed College.

-Areas of Specialization: post-colonial Anglophone literature and drama.
+Areas of Specialization: modern drama and performance

 Buck Wanner, B.A., Dance, Columbia University; M.A.
 Performance Studies, New York University.